FarronF/limerick-council-meetings/meetings/2022/11/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 Councillor Teefy wished to confirm that the South Limerick Branch of the Red Cross would

-be interested in any location in Kilmallock, not just in Kilmallock Business Park.--- 3.Draft Budgetary Plan
+be interested in any location in Kilmallock, not just in Kilmallock Business Park.
+---
+3.Draft Budgetary Plan

 The Director of Services confirmed the information provided in the workshop delivered